 (after the verb preparare)

 Note, however, that subito can also mean “quickly” when it’s used as a synonym for “soon”.

 I must leave quickly, even before dawn.

-And that’s it, now you know how to use subito in Italian!
+And that’s the end of our lesson on how to use subito in Italian!

 Aiuta Lingookies con un 👍!